spapas/spapas.github.io/content/django-guidelines.rst

 I understand that sometimes the requirements of your forms may be difficult to be implemented with a django form and you prefer to use a custom form.
 This may seem fine at first but in the long run you're gonna need (and probably re-implement) most of the django-forms capabilities.
-So, do it from the start.

 Overriding Form methods guidelines
 ----------------------------------